PROdotes/jazler_database_editor/REFACTORING_PLAN.md

-# Code Refactoring Plan - Jazler Database Editor
+# Code Refactoring Plan - MS Access Database Editor

-## Executive Summary
+## Overview

-This document outlines a comprehensive refactoring plan for the Jazler Database Editor codebase.
+This document outlines a comprehensive refactoring plan for the MS Access Database Editor codebase.
 The analysis is based on clean code principles, SOLID principles, and industry best practices.

 **Current State:** The application is functional with 67 passing tests and good separation of concerns.